 look for a splitter hand crack hidden in a left facing corner up in an alcove.
 Climb the crack to a tricky steep exit around small corner (crux, micro cams in seem out right helpful) Continue up pocketed face and steming make another tricky move over a bulge then straight up easy pockets to top.
 Standard rack, 2 bolt anchor.

 Dixieland 5.11**TR ( Paul Judges,Jay)

 About 10 feet right of First Love.Clip a lone directional bolt off First Love anchors and TR up thin crack then around left side of roof (crux) and up thin face.

-Toprope finger crack up to roof behind tree.
+Toprope off Pass anchor up finger crack to roof (crux) behind tree.

 Pass The Basalt 5.10-* (Jay, Russ Husted, Matt Bogar)

 Start in crack behind free standing block.
 Standard rack, 2 bolt anchor